ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 ```
 Here we have our tokens.

-Let me ask you: How would you recognize words?
-With a split and switch case?
+Let me ask you : How would you recognize words ?
+With a split and switch case ?
 Hm, no.
- Answer: CHR_CLASS.
+Answer : CHR_CLASS.
 #### Lexer + CHR_CLASS

 We will define some enums which replaces the basic char recognization (`s[i] == '=';`) :